MODERATE-Project/lec-location-assessment-tool/README.md

 # lec-location-assessment-tool

 ## Requisites
 Geoserver must be installed on port 8080 and configured with the shapefiles from /data/geoserver/municipalities.
-Also it must be enabled CORS on web.xml.
+Also it must be enabled CORS on web.xml (it not will be needed in production because of nginx reverse proxy".
 ## Create dev environment
 1. Clone the repository
 `git clone https://github.com/MODERATE-Project/lec-location-assessment-tool.git`